 Solidarity is about expressing support and taking action when people are being treated unfairly.
-It means taking on racial justice issues as your own and listening to and believing those experiencing injustice.
+It means taking on racial justice issues as your own and listening to those experiencing injustice.
 When we fail to speak up and act against Latinx hate, we play a role in allowing racism and harm to continue.

-Here is a list of small ways we can show solidarity with the Latinx community:
+Here is a list of small ways you, as a class, can show solidarity with the Latinx community:

-- Speak up or find a grown-up if you witness racism, Latinx discrimination, or bullying at school or in your community. - Research the history and contributions of Latinx people in the United States and around the world. - Explore books, movies, and music created by Latinx authors and artists.
+- Speak up or find a teacher or trusted adult if you witness racism, Latinx discrimination or bullying at school or in your community. - Research the history and contributions of Latinx people in the United States and around the world. - Explore books, movies, and music created by Latinx authors and artists. - Host conversations discussing differences and commonalities.

-- Commit to treating others with respect and spreading kindness.
-Avoid teasing, bullying, or joking about Latinx people online and in person. - Recognize and call out anti-Latinx stereotypes in TV shows, books, and movies. - Find events in your community that celebrate Latinx cultures. - Appreciate those speaking in Spanish or another language.
-Try to learn a few phrases! - Get to know Latinx individuals in your community.
+- Commit to treating others with respect and spreading kindness by avoiding teasing, bullying, or joking about Latinx people online and in person. - Recognize and call out Latinx stereotypes in TV shows, books, and movies. - Appreciate those speaking in Spanish or another language.
+Try to learn a few phrases!